 Flash cards might sound like an old school method but they are effective.
 Similar to Dino Lingo motion images, how flash cards work is very simple: they create object-sign associations in your child’s brain after a short period of exposure.
 You can use Dino Lingo Spanish Flashcards or make your own and practice with your child.
 If you are wondering about how to use Spanish flash cards you can check out our blog post about Glenn Doman.

 Dino Lingo Spanish is a perfect combination of songs and cartoons.
 You can also find tons of Spanish songs and cartoons available online.
 It is also not a bad idea to buy some Spanish children’s song cd and play it in the car or at home as background music.
 Studies have shown that even background TV can increase children’s vocabulary.

 If your child knows some Polish, you can purchase Spanish storybooks on the internet.
 If he/she doesn’t know how to speak Spanish, you can read fairy tales by replacing some words with Spanish words.

-Let them watch Dino Lingo Spanish videos regularly and play Dino Lingo Spanish language online games.
+Summary: Let them watch Dino Lingo Spanish videos regularly and play Dino Lingo Spanish language online games.
 Visit places where Spanish is spoken such as Spanish restaurants, Spanish supermarkets, Spanish culture centers, Spanish temples, Spanish schools, Spanish community centers.
 Play with fun educational stuff like Spanish jigsaw puzzles and Spanish toys.
 Don’t forget the posters (Spanish alphabet, sight words, flags).
 Interact with other kids who can speak Spanish or study together with someone with whom they can practice Spanish.